 Tax on Interest on Savings Account

 Interest on Savings Account was earlier taxable as per the Slab Rates.
 But w.e.f 1st April 2012 an amendment has been brought in the Income Tax Act and a deduction of Rs.
-10,000 is allowed under Section 80TTA for Interest earned on Deposits from
+10,000 is allowed under Section 80TTA for Interest earned in a financial year on Deposits from

 - Saving Bank Account